aamend/lastfm-mapreduce/README.md

 </dependency>
 ```

 We create a new MapReduce job against TopN session data created earlier.
-We use `ESOutputFormat`, and MapWritable as `value`.
+We use `ESOutputFormat`, and `MapWritable` as value.
 We supply the ES conf from the Hadoop configuration.

 `hadoop jar lastfm-1.0-SNAPSHOT-jar-with-dependencies.jar com.aamend.hadoop.lastfm.TopSessionsETL -D es.nodes=localhost:9200 -D es.resource=radio/sessions input`